gamblevore/speedie/Documentation/Perry.md

 Perry minds us of the kind of programs you used to like and enjoy maybe 20 years ago... small fast light programs that do a lot... without all the bloat.

 Perry is fast overall.
-Finding is fast, text-editing is fast.
+Finding is fast, text-editing is fast, autocomplete is fast, clicking on functions to find more info about them, is fast...
+Everything is fast.

 Also, when I'm editing my projects, I find takes surprising little RAM.